If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

 Setting the choke symbol to Off also keeps debris and dust from getting inside parts of your machine- another proactive maintenance idea.

-I always turn my choke lever Off, so I know when it’s time to heat up the cold engine again; I don’t have to guess if I turned it On or Off.
+I always turn my choke lever Off, so I know when it’s time to heat the cold engine again; I don’t have to guess if I turned it On or Off.

 Engine With a Choke Switch – Troubleshooting Tips